devture/matrix-corporal/docs/http-api.md

 **Endpoint**: `DELETE /_matrix/corporal/user/{userId}/access-token`

-To obtain an access token for a user, submit a `DELETE` request to the following endpoint.
+To release a previously-obtained access token for a user, submit a `DELETE` request to the following endpoint.

 You are required to submit the access token to delete (release) in the body payload: